 The village lies on a northerly gate way from Lough Corrib to West Connemara - the village is tiny though it has a pub which offers refreshments and food.

 Letterfrack was selected by Marconi as the location for the transatlantic wireless receiver station for his new duplex transatlantic wireless service.
-Beginning in 1913, eastbound messages were sent from his Marconi Towers, Nova Scotia high power wir
+Beginning in 1913, eastbound messages were sent from his Marconi Towers in Nova Scotia over high power wireless.

-If you get the opportunity see some of the excellent examples of art hand crafted by the college students.
+If you get the opportunity see some of the excellent examples of art hand crafted by the college students in the college.